The first time I bumped into something labelled by Armani I was about eleven or twelve.

-In addition to Giorgio Armani, we’ve also got Dolce & Gabbana, Gucci, Prada, Versace, Valentino, Ferragamo, Trussardi and many others, and they all are very important in the Italian fashion industry, but you tend to feel closer to the brands whose style inspires you the most.
+In addition to Giorgio Armani, we’ve also got Dolce & Gabbana, Gucci, Prada, Versace, Valentino, Ferragamo, Trussardi and many many others, and they all are very important in the Italian fashion industry, but you tend to feel closer to the brands whose style inspires you the most.

 Armani certainly doesn’t match my obsession for horizontal-striped clothing, but when it comes to no-frills, elegant, classy clean-cut and high-quality clothes, he is really second to none.
 Coco Chanel once said that fashion passes, only style remains the same – and this is basically what I’ve always tried to achieve for myself by mixing colourful horizontal-striped stuff with Armani type minimalist black, grey and white basic pieces.

-A few weeks ago, unexpectedly and to my greatest surprise and pleasure, I had the chance and the honour to submit the following Q&A questions on fashion and career to Giorgio Armani in person.
+A few weeks ago, unexpectedly and to my greatest surprise and pleasure, I had the chance and the honour to submit the following questions on fashion and career to Giorgio Armani in person.

 Dear Mr Armani, what is your current vision of the modern lady at work?